 Most art teachers I know struggle to find time for pursuing their own artwork…. so if that’s you, you’re not alone!
 Summertime provides a great opportunity for teachers to do things they otherwise set aside during the school year.
 But if we’re trying to teach our students how important art is, should we really be putting off our own art until summer?
 (I’m speaking to myself here, too!)

-Need inspiration?
+Need some inspiration?
 It’s all around you!
 Try painting the view off in the distance, or do a close-up contour drawing of whatever is right in front of you.
 And don’t forget the collection of pictures on your phone for a convenient way to practice drawing people, portraits, and more!
-If you really want to get inspired with your sketchbook, pick up any book by Danny Gregory, like Everyday Matters, An Illustrated Life, or An Illustrated Journey.
-Or check out one of my favorite art journaling blogs, Daisy Yellow, for art journaling prompts, inspiration, and tips for adults and kids.
+If you really want to get inspired with your sketchbook, pick up any book by Danny Gregory, like Everyday Matters, An Illustrated Life, Art Before Breakfast, or How to Draw Without Talent.
+Or check out an art journaling blog like Daisy Yellow, for art journaling prompts, inspiration, and tips for adults and kids.

-You may have noticed the supplies I’ve talked about here are not your typical classroom supplies!
-When you only have to buy one of something (as opposed to a whole class set) and it’s for you (an adult!), why not splurge a little?
-If it motivates you to draw or paint a little every day, it’s worth the investment!
+You may have noticed the supplies I’ve talked about here are not your typical classroom supplies.
+When you only have to buy one of something (as opposed to a whole class set) and it’s for you (or another adult), why not splurge a little?
+If it motivates you to draw or paint a little every day, it’s worth the investment.

 “What I do every day matters more than what I do once in a while.” ~ Daniel Pink

 How do YOU feed your creative soul in the summer and throughout the year?